-- Set protocols: Set protocols for how to observe bird mobility (easily paired with footpad condition observations) and what the appropriate next steps and/or corrective actions will be once a mobility or leg condition issue is - Observe leg condition: Routinely evaluate bird mobility through walk-through observations to identify leg condition issues and address accordingly
+- Set protocols: Set protocols for how to observe bird mobility (easily paired with footpad condition observations) and what the appropriate next steps and/or corrective actions will be once a mobility or leg condition issue is - Observe leg condition: Routinely evaluate bird mobility through walk-through observations to identify leg condition issues and address accordingly.

-Take corrective action or conduct an investigation to determine if other birds are affected, the reason for impaired gait, and if there are any other leg concerns observed.
+Take corrective action or conduct an investigation into if other birds are affected and the cause of the leg issue if an impaired gait or other leg condition issue is observed.